BCD-Power-Dev/account_tool_user_guides/docs/Home.md

 # Home
 ## Operational Knowledge Tool Overview
 The new tool replaces the OKB account tool.
-Previous Account information that was stored in sharepoint has been migrated.
-There are several implementation phases that will be released based on the function builds in the new tool.
+Previous Account information that was stored in SharePoint has been migrated.
+There are several implementation phases that will be released based on the functions built into the new tool.
 ## Access
 ### Agent/User
 All standard users have read access only.
-Content edits or request will be forwarded to supervisors/managers/ops teams for content update request.
+Content edits or requests will be forwarded to supervisors/managers/ops teams for content update requests.
 ### Editors
-Editor will have custom access to Add/Edit policy and related items similar to OKB.
+The editor will have custom access to Add/Edit policy and related items similar to OKB.
 ## Navigation
 Overview of segments within the tool
 ### Account Selection